jperkel/cmdparseR6/README.md

 # cmdparseR6: A command-line argument parser based on R6 object-oriented programming

-cmdparseR6 parses R-script command lines of the form `PROGRAM_NAME COMMAND SUBCOMMAND argument ...` -- equivalent to the way the Docker and Git command line interfaces work.
+Based on the [R6 package](https://r6.r-lib.org/articles/Introduction.html), cmdparseR6 parses R-script command lines of the form `PROGRAM_NAME COMMAND SUBCOMMAND argument ...` -- equivalent to the way the Docker and Git command line interfaces work.
 For instance, `Rscript mycheckbook.R add deposit --amount 200` specifies the command `add` and subcommand `deposit`, with the arguments `--amount 200`.
+It is a refactored form of my earlier [`cmdparseR`](https://github.com/jperkel/cmdparseR) package.

 ## Installation
 Install from GitHub: